 Protecting a World-Renowned Sport Fishing River

-Utilities across the nation are preparing for increasingly stringent copper limits.
-For most, these are due to the EPA’s Lead and Copper Rule Revision whose effective date may arrive as early as June 2021.
-For a select few, new state copper limits have surpassed the potential federal restrictions and spring from a very different regulatory driver: fish protection.
+Utilities across the nation have been preparing for increasingly stringent copper limits.
+For most, these are due to the EPA’s Lead and Copper Rule Revision which went into effect in December 2021.
+For a select few, new state copper limits have surpassed the federal restrictions and spring from a very different regulatory driver: fish protection.

 State regulations prohibit the Alaska Department of Environmental Conservation from authorizing mixing zones in stream reaches when anadromous fish are spawning, which can lead to very stringent water quality-based effluent limits (end-of-pipe application of criteria).
 Permittees that discharge to these streams are seeing increasingly stringent effluent limits for many contaminants, but particularly for copper and zinc.
 The low copper effluent limits for wastewater treatment plants are forcing drinking water utilities in those communities to incorporate the same approaches required by the LCRR to find and alleviate sources of copper in the water and wastewater systems.

 How the City of Soldotna is Navigating Copper Limits

 Soldotna, Alaska is located on the world-famous Kenai River — the most popular sport fishing destination in Alaska.
 The glacial blue waters of the Kenai are home to some of the best salmon runs, as well as trophy-sized Rainbow Trout and Dolly Varden.
 The Soldotna WWTP has been discharging safely and effectively into the river since the early 1970s.